At least 36 dead on Maui as fires burn through Hawaii, county reports

 “There’s no service, so we can’t get ahold of anyone,” she said from the Maui community of Pukalani.

 Maj.
-Gen. Kenneth Hara, from the Hawaii State Dept. of Defense, told reporters Wednesday night that officials were working to get communications restored, to distribute water, and possibly add law enforcement personnel.
+Gen. Kenneth Hara, from the Hawaii State Department of Defense, told reporters Wednesday night that officials were working to get communications restored, to distribute water, and possibly adding law enforcement personnel.
 He said National Guard helicopters had dropped 150,000 gallons of water on the Maui fires.

-State Department of Education Superintendent Keith Hayashi said in a statement that a team was working on contingency plans and preparing for the possible loss of the King Kamehameha III elementary school that had been in Lahaina for more than a century.

-“The department is striving to maintain regular school schedules to provide a sense of normalcy, but will keep most Maui schools closed for the remainder of this week,” he said.

 The Coast Guard said it rescued 14 people who jumped into the water to escape flames and smoke, including two children.

-Among those injured were three people with critical burns who were flown to Straub Medical Center’s burn unit on the island of Oahu, officials said.
-At least 20 patients were taken to Maui Memorial Medical Center, officials said, and a firefighter was hospitalized in stable condition after inhaling smoke.
+Among those injured were three people with critical burns who were flown to Oahu, officials said.

-Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that he didn’t have details on how or where on the island the six deaths occurred.
-He said officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.
+Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.

-More than 2,100 people spent Tuesday night in evacuation centers.
-Another 2,000 travelers sheltered at Kahului Airport after many flights were canceled.
-Officials were preparing the Hawaii Convention Center in Honolulu to take in thousands of displaced tourists and locals.
+“These past few days the resolve of our families, businesses and visitors have been tested like never before in our lifetime.
+With lives lost and properties dissemated, we are grieving with each other during this inconsolable time,” said Bissen.

 Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then somehow a fire had started up on a hillside.